Last Updated on

 Updated content tip: If your platform is such where you can’t edit the template – and adding new copy is impossible- a blog may provide the benefits you need.
 Check out this article about blogs for catalog marketers.
 If you don’t know what to write about in your blog, here’s a post by Google’s Matt Cutts discussing how to write useful articles.

-SEO copywriting best practices for catalog sites: Although 250 words is the SEO copywriting “sweet spot,” write as much quality copy as you can while integrating your main keyphrases (try to write a minimum of 125 for catalog copy.)
+SEO copywriting best practices for catalog sites: Although over 500 words is the SEO copywriting “sweet spot,” write as much quality copy as you can while integrating your main keyphrases.

 Create unique Titles for each page